Kunnamangalam: National Institute of Electronics and Information Technology - NIELIT.

-In the quest of innovation & capacity building in the areas of Information, Electronics & Communication Technologies (IECT) and with a mission to empower students & professionals in their becoming excellent human resources and to contribute to the scientific and industrial development of the country, National Institute of Electronics and Information Technology (NIELIT), Calicut has acquired the status of one of the premier institution in south India..

 The centre (erstwhile Centre for Electronics Design and Technology-CEDT) was established in the year 1989.
-Since then the centre is engaged in the conduction of industry oriented quality education and training in the state-of-the-art areas through various formal and non formal courses.
-The centre is also engaged in R & D as well as product development and industrial consultancy services.
+Since then the centre is engaged in various formal and non formal courses.
+The centre is also engaged in research and development as well as product development and industrial consultancy services.

 Centre for Water Resources Development and Management - CWRDM.

 The Centre for Water Resources Development and Management (CWRDM) was established as an autonomous research organisation by the Government of Kerala, under its Science and Technology Policy in February 1978.
 Two of the important personalities behind the establishment of this institute were Shri C Achutha Menon, former Chief Minister of Kerala and Dr. P K Gopalakrishnan, former Secretary to the Government of Kerala.
 The centre had a steady growth along with its other sister institutes under the umbrella of the State Committee on Science, Technology and Environment.
-The Centre originally established at Thiruvananthapuram was shifted to the present 35 ha-campus at Calicut in 1979.
+The Centre originally established at Thiruvananthapuram was shifted to the present 35 ha-campus at Kozhikode in 1979.
 The main building at the headquarters, completed in 1988, has 7000 sq m plinth area.
 In addition to this, there are separate buildings to house the isotope hydrology lab, Water analysing laboratory (NABL Accredited), hostels for trainees and canteen.
 Today, around 50 families of the staff are residing in the quarters constructed in the campus.